 Matrix bands are a commonly used dental tool which assist dentists by creating an outside contour of a decayed tooth.
 This contour maintains the tooth's structure and shape during restorative procedures, such as cavity fillings.
-During typical filling procedures for cavities on interproximal surfaces, dentists must fill each tooth separately.
-This tedious procedure is due to matrix bands not fitting adjacent to one another in the interproximal space, as the thickness of two bands exceeds the tooth contact diameter between the teeth.
-The resulting process of placing matrix bands for both teeth is cumbersome and time inefficient.
+During typical filling procedures for cavities on interproximal surfaces, or two adjacent teeth, dentists must fill each tooth separately.
+This is a tedious procedure as each matrix band must be prepared for each tooth, which includes shaping, placement and securing with dental wedges and rings.
+This results because two matrix bands cannot fit in the interproximal space as together they are too wide and would create gaps in the restoration.
 A new dental matrix band design is desired to alleviate the need to repeatedly place bands.
-The device should employ a dual-band system with a thickness less than or equivalent to current matrix bands, 0.05 mm, throughout such that the fit is secure and the band molds to the appropriate convex/concave contour of each tooth.
-The finalized product should also maintain the tensile strength, about 400 MPa, malleability, and space efficiency of current matrix bands.
+The device should employ a dual-band system with a thickness less than or equivalent to current matrix bands throughout such that the fit is secure and the band molds to the appropriate convex/concave contour of each tooth.
+The finalized product should also maintain the tensile strength, malleability, and space efficiency of current matrix bands.
 The material used to fabricate the matrix band must not cause any irritation, must be biocompatible, and must be non-reactive to filling materials.